hipe/tmx/fields/doc/issues/012-normal-normalization.md

-resources of trivial complexity. for example, we have modeled (in at least 3 separate applications) a parameter that takes as an argument a width of a terminal screen in columns. in these cases it's often valuable to use to have this width default to the width in columns of the current terminal, but to achieve this requires a call to an `ncurses` function, a remote facility that is in no way reliable (for its reasons).
+resources of trivial complexity. for example, we have modeled (in at least 3 separate applications) a parameter that takes as an argument a width of a terminal screen in columns. in these cases it's often valuable to us to have this width default to the width in columns of the current terminal. however, to accompish this requires a call to an `ncurses` function, a remote facility that is in no way reliable (for its reasons).

 if this requirement is to be accepted (which so far it is), it has these
 corollaries: